-We head out of Lilongwe, passing endless small villages and rolling landscapes on our way towards the lake.
+Following the arrival of the group flights in the early afternoon, we head out of Lilongwe, passing endless small villages and rolling landscapes on our way towards the lake.
 We then head north towards the reserve, passing through Nkhotakota town.
 One of the largest reserves in Malawi, Nkhotakota covers 1800 sq kms and is home to a healthy elephant population as well as antelope waterbuck and buffalo.
-Being largely inaccessible by road, Nkhotakota offers us a true wilderness experience.
+However, wildlife can be difficult to see in the reserve, but being largely inaccessible by road, Nkhotakota offers us a true wilderness experience.

 Day 4 - 5